NixOS/nix/doc/manual/source/release-notes/rl-2.30.md

 - Add stack sampling evaluation profiler [#13220](https://github.com/NixOS/nix/pull/13220)

-  Nix evaluator now supports stack sampling evaluation profiling via `--eval-profiler flamegraph` setting.
+  The Nix evaluator now supports [stack sampling evaluation profiling](@docroot@/advanced-topics/eval-profiler.md) via the `--eval-profiler flamegraph` setting.
-  It collects collapsed call stack information to output file specified by `--eval-profile-file` (`nix.profile` by default) in a format directly consumable by `flamegraph.pl` and compatible tools like [speedscope](https://speedscope.app/).
+  It outputs collapsed call stack information to the file specified by `--eval-profile-file` (`nix.profile` by default) in a format directly consumable by `flamegraph.pl` and compatible tools like [speedscope](https://speedscope.app/).
   Sampling frequency can be configured via `--eval-profiler-frequency` (99 Hz by default).

-  Unlike existing `--trace-function-calls` this profiler includes the name of the function being called when it's available.
+  Unlike the existing `--trace-function-calls`, this profiler includes the name of the function being called when it's available.

 - `nix repl` prints which variables were loaded [#11406](https://github.com/NixOS/nix/pull/11406)